upscalesoftware/http-server-mock/README.md

 Mapping between requests and responses is declared in a JSON configuration file.

 While being a general-purpose server, the project is particularly geared towards REST APIs.
-REST API of any complexity can be declared in the configuration with no programming involved.
+Operational fake API server can be stood up in a matter of minutes.

 ## Features